-I have nearly 25 years experience of illustration and design and have illustrated well over a hundred titles.
+I have over 25 years experience of illustration and design and have illustrated well over a hundred titles.

 Since I was a young child, I loved art, but I also loved my animals and wildlife too.
 I was very fortunate to be able to travel so extensively when I was young, and visited many countries and wildlife in their natural habitat.
 I also grew up in a family that loved animals,

 so our house was always filled with dogs (four of them), cats, birds, rabbits, hamsters and snakes.

 Today is no different, and my house is filled with furry love.

 I'm proud to say that I've illustrated so many titles and worked for many large publishing houses,

 but I have also worked for a number of high profile individuals.

 In 2011 I had my work shown at The Mall Galleries in London for The David Shepherd Wildlife Foundation